 Bottom Line

-New Orleans is a city rich in history and culture, and there are plenty of kid-friendly activities and attractions to explore.
-From taking in the sights and sounds of the French Quarter and Jackson Square, to attending a jazz concert or taking a steamboat cruise on the Mississippi River, there is something for kids of all ages to enjoy in this vibrant and unique destination.
-Don’t forget to try some of the local cuisine and grab a beignet at Café Du Monde!
-No matter how you choose to spend your time in New Orleans, your family is sure to have an unforgettable and exciting trip.
+From taking in the sights and sounds of the French Quarter and Jackson Square to attending a lively jazz concert or hopping on a steamboat cruise along the Mississippi River, there’s something for kids of all ages to enjoy in this vibrant and unique destination.